ARC Theatre & Arts Centre, Stockton-on-Tees: Present activity

 In June 2012 and September 2014, ARC hosted the television show Question Time, the BBC's flagship programme of topical debate.

 The venue is supported and funded through Arts Council England, Stockton Borough Council and the income it generates.
 ARC takes part in the Stockton International Riverside Festival and Christmas in Stockton.
-It also has links with Stockton Riverside College and Durham University to increase student usage.
+It also has links with Stockton Riverside College, Durham University, and The Northern School of Art to increase student usage.